 Kerry attributes a lot of Henning’s success to his family’s strong roots in cheesemaking.

-“My dad’s been so generous with the ownership of the company,” says Kerry, who has already passed on part ownership to his son, nieces and nephews, as his father did for him.
+“My dad’s been so generous with the ownership of the company,” says Kerry, who has already passed on part ownership to his son, nieces and nephews.
 “It’s fun to be able to do the same with that next generation.”

 And keeping it in the family goes beyond the Henning name.
 Kerry still makes a point of supporting local family farms so he can craft his spectacular cheeses with Wisconsin’s secret weapon: the world’s greatest milk.